+This plotting option is only available when the full grid data is saved in the simulation.
 This option creates an animation of the sound distribution over time due to the source signal as a 3D plot.

 Users can define the sound pressure (linear) range used for the color scale as well as the time range to animate.